anjos/site/content/category/software/bob.rst

 :cover: images/covers/bob.svg
 :summary: Bob_ is a signal-processing and machine learning toolbox originally
-          developed by the `Biometrics Security and Privacy Group`_, the `Biosignal Processing Group`_, and the `Research and Development Engineers Group`_ at the `Idiap Research Institute`_, in Switzerland.
+          developed by the `Biometrics Security and Privacy Group`_, the `Medical AI Group`_, and the `Research and Development Engineers Group`_ at the `Idiap Research Institute`_, in Switzerland.
 Bob is primarily developed through GitLab_.

 .. image:: {static}/images/logos/bob.png
    :height: 100